How to Structure (and get the most out of) Your Customer Development Interviews

 Don’t build that feature!
 How to use the 5 Why’s to learn what your customer really is saying

-In case you’re not familiar, the concept of 5 Why’s is that by asking a person a series of “why” questions, you can get to the real root cause of an issue.
-Commonly, the issue can be used to do analysis of technical failures as outlined in a great post by Eric Ries found here.
 However, this can be just as powerful when you apply it to discussions with customers about features.
 The power comes from saving you from building things customers actually don’t want or need and surfacing what is really important.

 This concept really crystallized for me when I had an experience talking to Chris Keller, the founder of email reminder tool, Followup.cc.
 I was an active user, but Chris hadn’t decided how to monetize yet.
-I told him I’d pay for Followup if he provided a calendar to see all my Followup reminders.

-There’s just one problem – despite the fact that Chris built that feature not long after our discussion, I’ve never used the calendar even though I am a paying customer because of the core product.
+There’s just one problem – despite the fact that Chris built that feature not long after our discussion, I’ve never used the calendar even though I was a paying customer because of the core product.

 Chris could have avoided building the feature if he had used the 5 Why’s.
 Here’s how it may have gone.